 Dr. James L. Netters Certificate in Congregational Ministry

-Memphis Theological Seminary is pleased to announce the Dr. James L. Netters Certificate in Congregational Ministry.
-This certificate program is designed for persons who are active in congregational life but not interested in pursuing a Masters level degree.
+Memphis Theological Seminary is pleased to have the Dr. James L. Netters Certificate in Congregational Ministry.
+This certificate program is designed for persons who are active in congregational life, but not interested in pursuing a Masters level degree.
 This certificate program aspires to prepare Christian leaders (lay and clergy) to offer competent leadership in congregational life.
-This program provides high-level theological education for associate ministers, Sunday school teachers, committee chairpersons and others who serve the church.
+This program provides high-level theological education for associate ministers, Sunday School teachers, committee chairpersons and others who serve the church.
+The program is directed by Dr. William Rosser.

 What are the foundations of the Christian faith and how are they rooted in the Bible?
 How do we build upon those foundations through our own faith reflections and sharing with others in pastoral contexts?
 In this course, we will examine central Christian faith convictions in relation to the Bible.
 We will also consider different approaches to our own work of doing biblically based theological reflection.